gianluca78/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-# Data collected from the accelerometers from the Samsung Galaxy S smartphone
+## Code Book

-## Raw data
+### Raw data
-The raw data contains 561 variable measures, including both time and frequencies measures.
-Each variable is measured for a specific subject involved in a specific activity for a total of 10299 observations.
+The raw data has been downloaded from [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) on February 2, 2015 and it includes data of an experiment to recognize human activity starting from data gathered by the Samsung Galaxy S smartphone.

 According to the experiment authors:

 > The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-The raw data has been downloaded from [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) on February 2, 2015.
+The raw data contains 561 variable measures, including both time and frequencies measures.
+Each variable is measured for a specific subject involved in a specific activity for a total of 10299 observations.

-## Tidy data
+### Tidy data
 The raw data has been processed applying the following steps:

 1. The training and the test sets has been merged to create one data set.